Madhu Khanna: Career

-She has also been involved with three research-based, multi-media-exhibition projects of national interest in collaboration with the Sacred World Foundation, New Delhi.
+She has also been involved with three research-based, multi-media-exhibition projects of national interest in collaboration with the Sacred World Research Laboratory, New Delhi.
 The most recent of these was a project commissioned by Ayush, Ministry of Health.
 The project was titled Planet Health: Green Consciousness in Ayurveda and Yoga, A Multimedia Exhibit (2010).
 For this project in her capacity as Honorary Director for Content Research, Documentation and Production, she produced 150 documentary videos on Indian health heritage, namely Ayurveda and yoga.
 The project involved interviews with scholars, masters of yoga and experts in Ayurveda.
 For the Eternal Gandhi Multimedia Museum Exhibit (2002), she produced the content research on the life and philosophy of Mahatma Gandhi.
 The videos are exhibited in 51 interactive installations permanently housed in the memorial Gandhi Smriti, Birla House, New Delhi, where the Mahatma was assassinated.
 The Mahavira Mahatma Award was conferred upon Madhu Khanna by the Times Foundation, New Delhi, in 2005 for her work on this project.
 The Crossing Project: Living, Dying and Transformation in Benaras (2002) was sponsored by Xerox PARC, Palo Alto Research Center.
 She was conferred the Excellence in Research certificate by Xerox PARC for this project.
 The Crossing Project won the following awards: Winner Prix Arts Electronica, Linz, Austria, 2002; Winner ID Magazine Gold Prize, Interactive Review, New York, 2002; Jury's Recommendation, CG Arts Festival, Japan, 2002.
 Currently, she is the President and Founding Member of the Tantra Foundation in New Delhi.
 She recently initiated an ecological project, Shri Kunja – A Rural Centre for Eco Heritage in Bamunara village, Burdwan, West Bengal, to create a herbarium of traditional plants based on ancient Hindu scriptures to promote programmes for ecological sustainability.